 No. This step is not mandatory.
-Many couples separate temporarily or legally before filing divorce papers to make sure it is what they want.
+Many couples separate temporarily or legally before filing divorce papers to make sure it is what they want before the divorce process starts in the courts of Washington State.
 Separation gives you a little breathing room and space away from your partner so that you can best assess the situation.

 If one party files for legal separation, you must hold off on filing for divorce for at least 90 days, per Washington State laws.
 (RCW 26.09.030) The official separation date is the date of parting from your spouse.
 (You may still live in the same home and be considered “legally separated.”
 It is possible for you to move your belongings to a new bedroom.)

 There is no length of time on how long you must remain separated.
 A couple may opt to be separated for three months or more before filing for divorce.
 They may also choose to be separated for the inevitable future and live away from one another.

 How should you respond to a divorce petition in Washington State?

 It can be overwhelming for one spouse to say, “I want a divorce.”
 You might not even believe it until the divorce petition arrives, awaiting your signature.

 Processing this can take some time.
 That is okay.
 Feel free to take a moment to collect your thoughts, but you will want to fill out a Response to Petition about a Marriage as soon as possible.
 This form includes questions you must respond to regarding the nature of your marriage, family, and finances.

 It has a section where you can request a:

 - Final Divorce Order (to dissolve your marriage)